acoupi/acoupi/docs/howtoguide/programs.md

 In this example, the schema includes a single field called name (of type str) with a default value of "acoupi".
 Pydantic offers valuable features like data validation and type hints, ensuring that configuration values are valid and match the expected types.

-I then specify that this is the configuration schema for the custom program by defining the `config_schema` field in the program class.
+To link your configuration schema to your custom program, you'll need to define the `config_schema` attribute within your `AcoupiProgram` subclass.
+This tells _acoupi_ which schema to use when validating and processing configuration values for your program.

 ```python
 class MyCustomProgram(AcoupiProgram):